Freakwill/MyCrawlers/README.md

 ## jiani

 A module for fetching information of movies from douban.

 A girl who named Jiani asked me to help her to write a program fetching information of moives from douban.
-She said it is important for her, since she will have a job with the program.
+She said it is important for her, since she will get a job with the program.
 Hence, I name the module jiani.
+Best wishes for her.

-The code is simple or naive anyway.
+The code is simple (or naive) anyway.
 It will be improved if I get more skills.

 ### Requirement